0xF013/angular-context-menu/README.md

 The context menu will get its coordinates by the position of the mouse when the context menu menu receives the (right-) click event.

 A demo will be linked in a while.

+## Release

+Please follow these steps to create a release for the Angular Context Menu:

+1. Increase the version number in [bower.json](https://github.com/finnlabs/angular-context-menu/blob/master/bower.json#L3)
+2. Run ``gulp``
+3. Commit the changes like done in [this commit](https://github.com/finnlabs/angular-context-menu/commit/7fccb0dc52fb34f6be71020f431144f0276e57e3)
+4. Create a release in GitHub (see [the documentation](https://help.github.com/articles/creating-releases) for details)